kurtosis-tech/avalanche-package/README.md

 Various different [precompiles](https://docs.avax.network/subnets/customize-a-subnet#precompiles) can also be configured by bringing your own genesis.json

-## Non Ephemeral Ports
+## Fixed Ports

-Use the `{"ephemeral_ports": false}` argument to get non ephemeral ports, rpc ports will be on 9650, 9652, 9654 and so on while non staking ports will be on 9651, 9653, 9655 and so on.
+Use the `{"ephemeral_ports": false}` argument to get fixed ports, rpc ports will be on 9650, 9652, 9654 and so on while non staking ports will be on 9651, 9653, 9655 and so on.

 Use this package in your package
 --------------------------------